Khizar Hayat Tiwana: Early life

+Unlike his father, Sir Khizar was a religious person and is believed to be a follower of Sufism.
+He started managing his Kalra Estate at young age.

+His father Sir Umar Hayat was fond of cars, greyhounds and extravagant lifestyle.
+He was the first person to own cars in Shahpur district in 1920s.
+However, Sir Khizar was a much more calculated person; though he loved horses a lot.
+He owned the largest stud-farm at that time in Punjab with around 300 horses and mares.
+He was a renowned horse breeder.
+He had a huge horse breeding facility at his farmland at Khizarabad, near Bhalwal.
+Sir Khizar enjoyed playing polo.
+He had a private polo ground at his Kalra Palace.
+It was once visited by Lord Hardinge, the viceroy of British India.
+Lord Malcolm Hailey, the Governor of Punjab was among his close friend and a regular visitor at Kalra Estate.
+Sir Khizar had numerous palaces and properties in Sargodha, Lahore, Delhi and Simla.

 Military career

 At the age of 16, Tiwana volunteered for war service, and on 17 April 1918 he was commissioned into the 17th Cavalry as a temporary honorary second lieutenant in the Indian Land Forces.
 In addition to his few months of First World War service, Khizar also briefly served in the Third Anglo-Afghan War which followed, earning a mention in dispatches.
 He was advanced to honorary second lieutenant on 21 November 1919 and was promoted to the honorary rank of captain on 17 April 1923.
 He thereafter assisted his father in the management of the family estates in the Punjab, taking responsibility for them while his father was in London.
 He was promoted to honorary major on 17 April 1936 and to honorary lieutenant-colonel on 12 January 1943.